-The Campus Alliance for Telehealth Resources program is proud to offer Extensions for Community Healthcare Outcomes (ECHO®) services.
-CATR ECHO® services equip communities with their mental health care needs by connecting independent school districts with behavioral health specialists at centers of excellence in real-time, collaborative sessions—improving lives and making contributions to the school-based mental health workforce.
+The Campus Alliance for Telehealth Resources (CATR) program offers the Extensions for Community Healthcare Outcomes (ECHO®) service.
+CATR ECHO® connects independent school districts with behavioral health specialists for real-time, collaborative sessions—improving lives and making contributions to the school-based mental health workforce.

-Regional and state school behavioral health professionals will receive unique, current learning opportunities and recommendations for today’s specific challenges facing school counselors, along with obtaining Continuing Education Units (CEUs).
+- Regional and state school behavioral health professionals will then receive unique, current learning opportunities and recommendations for today’s specific challenges facing school counselors, along with obtaining Continuing Education Units (CEUs).